Skip to main content

 Articles and news

 We spoke with the COcyber Batch #2 Ambassadors to reflect on their journey and gather their insights on Europe’s cybersecurity future.
-Iva Tasheva brings a unique blend of governance, compliance, and risk-management expertise, and values the ambassadorship for strengthening civil–defence cooperation and advancing practical, community-driven progress across Europe.
+Yugo Neumorni brings long-standing leadership experience in digital transformation and cybersecurity governance, and values the ambassadorship for strengthening civil–defence cooperation, trust, and strategic alignment across Europe.